If you play football regularly, then you should consider finding Income Protection.

 Why should I consider income protection?

 Income protection insurance is designed to cover you in the event of injury.
-It ensures you have a steady stream of income coming in while you’re unable to work, eliminating financial worries from your life and letting you simply focus on your recovery.
+It ensures you have a steady stream of income coming in while you’re unable to work, letting you simply focus on your recovery instead of worrying about how you'll manage the budget.

 Compare income protection quotes from these direct brands